-I.D. badges must be worn at all times on campus and during your externship.
-There will be a \$10.00 charge for lost or damaged card.
+I.D. badges must always be worn on campus and during your externship.
+There will be a \$15.00 charge for lost or damaged card.

 Internet Usage

 The Internet is to be used for educational purposed and/or class related.
 Recreational internet usage is forbidden.